ztwalters/Docs/aspnet/fundamentals/app-state.rst

 HttpContext.Items
 ^^^^^^^^^^^^^^^^^
 The ``Items`` collection is the best location to store data that is only needed while processing a given request.
-Its contents are disposed of with each request.
+Its contents are discarded after each request.
 It is best used as a means of communicating between components or middleware that operate at different points in time during a request, and have no direct relationship with one another through which to pass parameters or return values.
 See `Working with HttpContext.Items`_, below.

 Querystring and Post
 ^^^^^^^^^^^^^^^^^^^^
 State from one request can be provided to another request by adding values to the new request's querystring or by POSTing the data.
-This requires that the data be sent to the client and then sent back to the server, so it is best for small amounts of data.
+These techniques should not be used with sensitive data, because these techniques require that the data be sent to the client and then sent back to the server.
+It is also best used with small amounts of data.
 Querystrings are especially useful for capturing state in a persistent manner, allowing links with embedded state to be created and sent via email or social networks, for use potentially far into the future.
+However, no assumption can be made about the user making the request, since URLs with querystrings can easily be shared, and care must also be taken to avoid `Cross-Site Request Forgery (CSRF) <https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)>`_ attacks (for instance, even assuming only authenticated users are able to perform actions using querystring-based URLs, an attacker could trick a user into visiting such a URL while already authenticated).

 Cookies
 ^^^^^^^